flowtoolz/CheatSheets/Z Shell Cheat Sheet.md

     * iTerm2 (from [this comment](https://gist.github.com/phette23/5270658?permalink_comment_id=3020766#gistcomment-3020766)):
         1. Go to Settings / Profiles / The profile you use

-        2. Under "Basics" / "Title" make sure only "Session Name" is selected
+        2. Under "General" / "Basics" / "Title" make sure only "Session Name" is selected

         3. Use the example scripts documented above or manually add this to ~/.zshrc:
             ```bash